tortsBsus/tortsBsus/README.md

 <p align="left">

 - *Substitution_Cipher*: Implementation of Substitution Cipher in Java using HashMap and Files
+- *I_Capitaliser* : Java program to capitalize I in the entered text
 - All you need to know : BTS
 - Penpal with Me
 - Cipher it